Lab-tested to contain 78.43 % THC, 0.38% CBD

 In other words, such heat allows the cannabis compounds such as THCa to change into 100% THC.
 THCa alone does not get you high until the actual decarboxylation occurs, activating the THC.
 The process helps cannabinoids interact and hit correct brain receptors in your body.

-Sherbert shatter, an Indica-leaning hybrid, has intoxicating and potent effects.
+Sherbert, an Indica-leaning hybrid, has intoxicating and potent effects.
 It can help provide full body relaxation with an elevating jolt of cerebral energy.
 It may help uplift your mood and alleviate stress, tension and anxiety.
 Hybrid-Indica strains are technical hybrids that contain more indica genetic traits.
-Most people will experience calm, relaxing physical effects along with a slightly elevated…
+Most people will experience calm, relaxing physical effects along with a slightly elevated and…